The user experience of the responsive CONTENTdm website

 Using the Website Configuration Tool, walk through each of the tabs in Global Settings: Appearance, Search & Browse, etc. Update settings in each of these sections based on the notes from your tour.
 Determine if there are any features you’d like to configure, such as search facets, which you can configure either globally or by collection (Search & Browse > Facets).

 After you have updated these areas, conduct a review of the end-user experience to ensure you’ve captured the changes you intended to make.
-See Configure your CONTENTdm responsive website for more information.
+See Website Configuration Tool for more information.

 Step 3: Update and review all Collection-Level Settings